 These ecommerce tips may look overwhelming, but they aren’t.
 First of all, choose only those products or services that are the easiest to market and deliver.
 Once you are done with them, move to the harder ones.
 Dedicate a good amount of time and resources necessary to capture the interest of your customers and you will automatically outperform your competitors.

-With that said, your store hosting will play a major role in keeping the store stable during holiday craze.
+With that said, your store hosting will play a major role in keeping the store stable during the holiday craze.
 It is better to choose a stable ecommerce web host, probably a managed cloud that leaves you with enough time to focus on estore’s growth and operations.